Fish-Handler's Disease Overview

 All wounds require immediate cleansing with fresh tap water.
 Gently scrub the wound with soap and water to remove any foreign material.

 After cleansing, a topical antibiotic ointment (for example, bacitracin) should be applied 3-4 times per day.

 Oral antibiotics are often prescribed to treat the infection.
 Prior to starting an antibiotic, be sure to tell the doctor about any drug allergies.
-Continue antibiotics for at least 5 days after all signs of infection have cleared.
+Sometimes a combination of antibiotics is needed or different treatments for deeper infections.
 Use sunscreen and wear protective clothing, such as a long-sleeved shirt, pants, and a wide-brimmed hat, while taking these antibiotics because certain antibiotics may cause sensitivity to the sun.

 When to Seek Medical Care